Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Counterexamples to Eremenko's conjecture

-\begin{proof} We shall prove the theorem with $[0,\infty)$ replaced by $K\defeq [0,\infty) + 7i/2$; the result then follows by conjugating with a translation.
+\begin{proof}[Proof of Theorem \ref{thm:eremenkopoint}] We shall prove the theorem with $[0,\infty)$ replaced by $K\defeq [0,\infty) + 7i/2$; the result then follows by conjugating with a translation.
 Let the strips $(S_j)$, $(T_j)$, the disc $D$, the map $f_0$ and the numbers $N_j$ and $\eps_0$ be as in Section~\ref{sec:scaffolding}.
 Also recall the definition of the domains $V_j(f)$ from Lemma~\ref{lem:strips}.
-Observe that $K\subset T_0$.
+Observe that $K\subseteq T_0$.

-Similarly as in Proposition~\ref{prop:mainmaverick}, we construct an entire function $f$ and a sequence $(K_j)_{j=0}^{\infty}$ with the following properties for all $j\geq 0$, where $\zeta \defeq 7i/2$ and $t_j\defeq j+2$ (see Figure~\ref{fig:eremenko}): \begin{enumerate}[(a)] \item $K_j$ is a closed horizontal half-strip with $K\subset K_{j+1}\subset \interior(K_j)\subset T_0$ for all $j\geq 0$, and $\bigcap_{j=0}^\infty K_j = K$; \item $f(\overline{D})\subset D$; \item $f^{N_j+1}(\partial K_j)\subset D$; \item $f^{N_j+1}$ is injective on $K_{j+1}$, with $f^{N_j+1}(K_{j+1}) \subset V_{j+1}(f)$; \item if $z = t + 7i/2$ with $1/t_j \leq t \leq t_j$, then $\lvert \re f^{N_j+1}(z)\rvert \leq 1$; \item if $N_j+1\leq n \leq N_{j+1}$, then $\lvert \re f^n(\zeta)\rvert \geq j$. \end{enumerate}
+Similarly as in Proposition~\ref{prop:mainmaverick}, we construct an entire function $f$ and a sequence $(K_j)_{j=0}^{\infty}$ with the following properties for all $j\geq 0$, where $\zeta \defeq 7i/2$ and $t_j\defeq j+2$ (see Figure~\ref{fig:eremenko}): \begin{enumerate}[(a)] \item $K_j$ is a closed horizontal half-strip with $K\subseteq K_{j+1}\subseteq \interior(K_j)\subseteq T_0$ for all $j\geq 0$, and $\bigcap_{j=0}^\infty K_j = K$; \item $f(\overline{D})\subseteq D$; \item $f^{N_j+1}(\partial K_j)\subseteq D$; \item $f^{N_j+1}$ is injective on $K_{j+1}$, with $f^{N_j+1}(K_{j+1}) \subseteq V_{j+1}(f)$; \item if $z = t + 7i/2$ with $1/t_j \leq t \leq t_j$, then $\lvert \re f^{N_j+1}(z)\rvert \leq 1$; \item if $N_j+1\leq n \leq N_{j+1}$, then $\lvert \re f^n(\zeta)\rvert \geq j$. \end{enumerate}

 Observe that this proves the theorem.
 Indeed, let $z\in K\setminus\{\zeta\}$.
 Then by~\ref{item:eremenkoimage} and~\ref{item:eremenkobungee}, for $j\geq 0$, $\lvert \re f^{N_j+1}(z)\rvert \leq 1$ and $1\leq \im f^{N_j+1}(z)\leq 2$, while $f^{N_{j+1}}(z) \in T_{j+1}$, and hence $f^{N_{j+1}}(z)\to\infty$ as $j\to\infty$.
 So $z\in \BU(f)$.
 On the other hand, $\zeta\in I(f)$ by~\ref{item:eremenkoescaping}.
-Furthermore, by~\ref{item:eremenkodisc} and ~\ref{item:eremenkoboundary}, $\partial K_j$ belongs to $F(f)\setminus I(f)$.
-So, by~\ref{item:eremenkohalfstrips}, $\bigcup_{j=0}^\infty \partial K_j$ separates $K$ from every other point of $I(f)\cup J(f)$.
+Furthermore, by~\ref{item:eremenkodisc} and ~\ref{item:eremenkoboundary}, $\partial K_j$ belongs to $F(f)\setminus (I(f)\cup \BU(f))$.
+So, by~\ref{item:eremenkohalfstrips}, $\bigcup_{j=0}^\infty \partial K_j$ separates $K$ from every other point of $J(f)\cup I(f)\cup \BU(f)$.

 To construct the function $f$, we proceed similarly as in the proof of Proposition~\ref{prop:mainmaverick}, but will need to take some care because now the sets $K$ and $K_j$ are unbounded.
 Thus, we once more construct a sequence of entire functions $f_j$, each of which approximates a function $g_j$ (defined inductively in terms of $f_{j-1}$) on a set $A_j$ up to an error $\eps_j$, where $A_j$ satisfies the hypotheses of Arakelyan's theorem.
 Again define